ajoyatgithub/collision/README.md

 Collision
 =========

-A simple collision game using javascript
+A simple collision game using javascript.
+Inspired from Kollision - The KDE collision game (http://games.kde.org/kollision)